Adopt and Foster

 ADOPTION REQUIREMENTS & COST

-Adopting parties be 19 years of age or older and provide proof of identification.
+Adopting parties must be 19 years of age or older and provide proof of identification.
 The adoption process takes approximately 30 minutes to complete.
 Please allow ample time to look for your new pet, visit with the animal, and complete all appropriate paperwork.
 A home visit may be required.
+If you lease/rent, a paper copy of your lease allowing pets must be provided.
+Proof of payment for pet deposit is also required to complete an adoption.
 Restrictions may apply to residents outside of Madison County.

 Standard adoption costs are $35 – $50 for dogs, puppies, cats and kittens.
 At peak housing times, the Shelter may run adoption specials with low to no-cost fees.
 These specials are advertised on our website and through social media.
 Restrictions and higher fees may apply to selected pets.